Yandex Cloud

 • Usage example

-The postgresql_anonymizer extension allows you to mask or replace personal data or commercial secrets in a PostgreSQL database.
+The postgresql_anonymizer extension allows you to mask or replace personal and commercially sensitive data in a PostgreSQL database.

-The extension utilizes a declarative approach for anonymization: you can declare masking rules using DDL or set an anonymization strategy in the table definition.
+The extension uses a declarative approach to anonymization, allowing you to declare masking rules with DDL and set the anonymization strategy within the table definition.

 Data anonymization methods:

-• Static masking: Replaces confidential data with other data according to the masking rules.
-You will not be able to restore the original data.
+• Static masking: Replaces sensitive information with other data according to the masking rules.
+This method makes it impossible to restore the original data.

-• Generalization: Replaces a value (number or date) with a range containing this value.
+• Generalization: Replaces a value, e.g., number or date, with a range that contains it.

 Installing postresql_anonymizer in a PostgreSQL clusterInstalling postresql_anonymizer in a PostgreSQL cluster